cse110-w21-group7/cse110-SP21-group7/onboard.md

   - ```npm run fix_src``` can be used to fix some of the linting errors in the existing source files (under `source/javascript/src/.`).
 Again, if nothing is returned, this indicates that every file follows the agreed-upon style guide.

   - ```npm run lint_tests``` can be used to lint all the existing test files (under `source/javascript/tests/.`).
 If nothing is returned, this indicates that every file follows the agreed-upon style guide.
-  - ```npm run fix_src``` can be used to fix some of the linting errors in the existing test files (under `source/javascript/tests/.`).
+  - ```npm run fix_tests``` can be used to fix some of the linting errors in the existing test files (under `source/javascript/tests/.`).
 Again, if nothing is returned, this indicates that every file follows the agreed-upon style guide.

 - To design this website, we created 5 [user personas](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/main/specs/users) for potential users of the RIVER journal.